Tomenos18/lab3-restful-ws/WorkDid2Gift.md

-# Work did 2 earn the gift -
+# Work did 2 earn the gift - HTTPS support

 This is the steps followed to support https request: